General set-up steps and tax reports

 Set up the tax rates in the countries and regions to which you will be selling and shipping your products:

-- If you're in the United States, choose automatic tax settings or manually specify the rates for state, county, and municipal taxes, including shipping taxes.
+- If you're in the United States, then choose automatic tax settings or manually specify the rates for state, county, and municipal taxes, including shipping taxes.

 If you sell digital products, then set up the taxes that apply to these items.